 At all times, the police and their employees must obey the Fourth Amendment's rules for permissible search and seizure.
 This means that generally, if the police want to search any private property, they must first obtain a warrant which shows that they have probable cause to believe that they will find evidence that will help solve the crime.

 Police investigations are an important part of the criminal justice system, but law enforcement can make mistakes, sometimes resulting in an innocent person going to prison.
 There are also important legal guidelines that police officers must follow when investigating crimes.
-If you're the subject of a police investigation, a skilled criminal defense attorney can ensure that your rights are protected and can be your watchdog during any investigation.
-Speak with an attorney today and get a free legal review of your case.
+If you're the subject of a police investigation, you should speak to a skilled criminal defense attorney who can ensure that your rights are protected and can be your watchdog during any investigation.